So you want to spend some money looking for that ‘unfair advantage’?

 Hmm… if you want a super-quick performance slot car, I suggest you buy one – don’t spend too much of your money throwing tune-up parts at a Scalextric model.
 After all, a carefully-tuned Scalextric car can be pretty quick and great fun to drive with just the parts it comes with.

 I hope you enjoyed this look at upgrade parts.
-If you’re tempted to hop-up a Scalextric car, it certainly is fun – although a pack of those NSR RTR tyres looks the best value upgrade.
-If you want to smash your lap record, then take a look at performance cars like the NSR Audi R8 used in this post – and do have a read of my introduction to Slot.it and NSR performance cars.
+If you’re tempted to hop-up a Scalextric car, it certainly is fun – although a pack of those NSR RTR tyres looks the best value upgrade, followed by the bronze axle bearings… If you want to smash your lap record, then take a look at performance cars like the NSR Audi R8 used in this post – and do have a read of my introduction to Slot.it and NSR performance cars.
 Next time, we go non-magnet racing with the Mustang.